opf/openproject/docs/release-notes/8/8-0-2/README.md

   - Fixed: Toolbar container styling corrected
     \[[#28645](https://community.openproject.org/wp/28645)\]
-  - Fixed: Content-Disposition was not set for AWS hosted attachments for non-inlineable images.
+  - Fixed: Content-Disposition was not set for AWS hosted attachments for non-inlinable images.
 This resulted in SVGs being displayed inline, which opens an SVG XSS attack vector on the AWS domain (NOT on the OpenProject domain).
 From this version onward, non-image files will receive a forced *attachment* content disposition to